-If your snap-in dentures have not been screwed into place yet, it is crucial to brush the gums, tongue, and the roof of your mouth with a soft-bristled brush daily before wearing them.
+It is crucial to brush the gums, tongue, and the roof of your mouth with a soft-bristled brush daily before wearing your dentures.

 You should also rinse your dentures well before brushing to remove any loose food and debris.
 Use a soft-bristled toothbrush with a gentle cleanser to remove particles from the surface of the snap-in dentures.

-When you are not wearing your snap-in dentures, they should be set in water in a safe area until the next wear.
+When you are not wearing your snap-in dentures, they should be set in water in a safe area until the next use.